-The Group considers key economic variables including the continuing uncertainties and impact stemming from Covid-19, that are expected to have an impact on the credit risk and the ECL in order to incorporate forward looking information into the ECL models.
-These primarily reflect reasonable and supportable forecasts of the future macro-economic conditions which have been revised in light of Covid-19.
+The Group considers various key economic variables which reflect the continuing uncertainties and effect stemming from Covid-19 and other emerging risks, which may be expected to have an impact on credit risk and the expected credit losses (ECL), when incorporating forward-looking information into the ECL models.
+Key economic variables include, but are not limited to, Gross Domestic Product, Equity price index, Oil prices, and Government expenditure.
+Together, they provide reasonable indications and forecasts of future macro-economic conditions.
 The consideration of such factors increases the degree of judgment in determination of ECL.
-The Group employs statistical models (GCorr macro model) to incorporate macro-economic factors on historical default rates.
-The Group considers 3 scenarios (baseline, upside and downside) of forecasts of macro-economic data separately for each geographical segments and appropriate probability weights are applied to these scenarios to derive a probability weighted outcome of expected credit loss.
-The management reviews the methodologies and assumptions including any forecasts of future economic conditions on a regular basis.
+The Group employs statistical models which incorporate the effect of macro-economic factors to adjust the historical TTC PDs to arrive at the PiT PDs.
+The Group considers three scenarios (baseline, upside and downside) of forecasts of macro-economic data separately for designated geographies and segments, and appropriate probability weights are applied to these scenarios to derive a probability-weighted outcome of expected credit loss.
+Management reviews the methodologies and assumptions including any forecasts of future economic conditions, on a regular basis.